gkwa/manyeast/prompt-strategies-data-filtering/prompt2.md

 and add the new `CleanedText` field to the json for each dict.

-Our app will be another app in this pipline:
+Our app will be another app in this pipeline:

 <sample_pipeline>
 {{include "fetch1.md" . | trim}}